-has 96% homology with Shigella's DNA(19).
-Various etiologies that affect the female lower genital tract have been reported as potentially involved, such as Ureaplasma Urealyticum(20), Mycoplasma sp.(21), and Chlamydia trachomatis(22).
-Medium- and high-risk HPVs were not only detected colonizing peritoneal fluid in patients with endometriosis, but also representing the second largest population in ectopic endometrial lesions(9).
+Ascending bacterial and viral infections promote a series of changes in the peritoneal microenvironment that favor the formation of endometriosis^(17,18).
+Interestingly, the DNA of endometriotic lesions has 96% homology with Shigella's DNA(19).
+Various etiologies that affect the female lower genital tract have been reported as potentially involved, such as Ureaplasma urealyticum(20), Mycoplasma sp.(21), and Chlamydia trachomatis(22).
+Medium- and high-risk HPVs were detected for colonizing not only peritoneal fluid in patients with endometriosis but also the second largest population in ectopic endometrial lesions(9).

-A few studies sought to investigate the association of HPV in the development of endometriosis.
-Vestergaard et al.(12), when studying the relation of endometriosis with several viruses, obtained a low prevalence of detection, and did not observe an association between HPV and endometriosis.
-These authors worked only with a few cases, and selected only endometrial tissue as the control, whereas cases of endometriosis brought together different tissues.
-As an ascending infection, the viral load and HPV detection are overestimated in the endometrium, concerning peritoneal cavitary tissues(14); therefore, the groups were not homogeneous.
+Few studies have been willing to investigate the association of HPV in the development of endometriosis.
+Vestergaard et al.(12), studying the relation of endometriosis with several viruses, obtained a low prevalence of detection, and did not observe an association between HPV and endometriosis.
+The authors worked with only a few cases and selected only endometrial tissue as the control, whereas cases of endometriosis brought different tissues together.
+Considering it is an ascending infection, viral load and HPV detection are probably overestimated in the endometrium, concerning peritoneal cavitary tissues(14) and, therefore, groups were not homogeneous.

-Pioneering work by Oppelt et al.(23), studied HPV, herpes virus, and Chlamydia trachomatis in several endometriosis sites.
-Even though there was no statistical significance, HPV could be associated to endometriosis lesions.
-Nonetheless, the study was excluded for two reasons: the control group had healthy tissues from patients with endometriosis, and the control group had patients diagnosed with cancer.
-We understand that there was an overlap of group selection and selection bias, which would compromise the study result.
+Pioneering work by Oppelt et al.(23) studied HPV, herpes virus, and Chlamydia trachomatis in several endometriosis sites and, even though there was no statistical significance, they suggested that HPV could be associated to endometriosis lesions.
+The study, however, was excluded for three reasons: the control group had healthy tissues from patients with endometriosis and contained patients diagnosed with cancer.
+We understand that there was an overlap in the selection of groups and selection bias that would compromise the result of the present study.

-Two studies, both using the PCR technique, performed only on endometriotic tissue, found an association between HPV and endometriosis.
-Heidarpour et al.(13) studying only ovarian endometriosis and high-risk HPV, and Rocha et al.(14), later, reached the same result, suggesting a role for HPV in the disease's genesis or maintenance.
+Two studies, both using the PCR technique performed only on endometriotic tissue, found an association between HPV and endometriosis.
+Heidarpour et al.(13), studying only ovarian endometriosis and high-risk HPV, and Rocha et al.(14), later, reached the same result, suggesting some role for HPV in the genesis or maintenance of the disease.
 However, these are still studies with few cases.
-Heidarpour et al.(13) studied only ovarian endometriosis, whereas Rocha et al.(14) studied several sites intending to demonstrate ascending infection, and not explore the association between HPV and endometriosis.
+Heidarpour et al.(13) studied only ovarian endometriosis, whereas Rocha et al.(14) studied several sites, intending to demonstrate ascending infection, and not explore the association between HPV and endometriosis.

-Interestingly, some studies found a significant lesser association between cervix cancer, mouth, and pharynx in patients with endometriosis, pathologies in which HPV is highly associated^(24,25).
-We believe that these conditions manifest themselves in different age groups than those in which pelvic endometriosis occurs.
-Endometriosis and malignancy, however, could result from an infection with an oncovirus, such as HPV, which deserves to be the subject of future studies(23).
+Interestingly, some studies have found a significant lesser association between cancer of the cervix, mouth, and pharynx in patients with endometriosis, pathologies in which HPV is highly associated^(24,25).
+We believe that these conditions manifest themselves in different age groups when compared to those in which pelvic endometriosis occurs.
+Endometriosis and malignancy, however, could result from an infection with an oncovirus, such as HPV, a topic which deserves to be the subject of future studies(23).

 A strength of this meta-analysis was to obtain significant relative risk and low heterogeneity between studies, despite including studies with different methodologies.
-Moreover, there was no significant publication bias.
-However, it was only possible to include three studies, which weakened the reach of our meta-analysis.
-Further studies, preferably with designs in which only endometriotic tissues are compared to similar healthy tissues, are required.
+There was also no significant publication bias.
+Nonetheless, it was only possible to include three studies, which weakened the reach of our meta-analysis.
+Further studies, preferably with designs in which only endometriotic tissues are compared to similar healthy tissues, are needed.